cwise24/F5OS/rSeries_Host/README.md

 **11-upload-image** playbook will upload image from MyF5 provided link to rSeries.
 Paste copied link from MyF5 to line 8.

-**40-sys-health** playbook will gather system health and write to file health.json
+**40-sys-health** playbook will gather system health and write to file *health.json*

 **41-component** playbook will show all components and statuses

 **42-qkview** playbook will generate qkview and keep checking until file is created.
-Cannot currently get qkview to download locally.
+After qkview is created the playbook will list all qkviews in file utilities and then download newly created qkview locally(in the *health* directory).
 To execute this playbook (no download)
 ```
 ansible-playbook 42-qkview.yaml --skip-tags file
 ```